kyma-project/kyma/docs/asset-store/docs/03-04-asset-upload-service.md

 - `private` - array of files, which should be uploaded to private system bucket.
 - `private` - array of files, which should be uploaded to public read-only system bucket.
 - `directory` - optional directory, where the uploaded files are put.
 If it is not specified, it will be randomized.
+If directory and files already exist, they will be overwritten.

 To do the multipart request using `curl`, run the following command in this repository: